 Risk management policy and process

 The Board of Directors and the Board of Management decide and set the guidelines on strategic matters.
-Each Business is responsible for achieving its set strategic goals, and for mitigating and managing its risks.
+The Businesses are responsible for achieving their set strategic goals, and for mitigating and managing their risks.
 The Corporate Risk Management function is part of Group Treasury, which reports to the Chief Financial Officer.
 The function is responsible for the risk reporting process, and for conducting risk assessments with the Businesses and their underlying organisations.
 It co-ordinates all risk management activities within the Group, reviews the business risk profile, and cooperates with the Businesses in the implementation of risk mitigation work.
 It is also responsible for maintaining the Group risk management policy, and for describing the current way of working in relation to risk reporting.
 Furthermore, the Risk Management function develops and manages global and local insurance schemes for insurable risks.
-The Audit Committee reviews and assesses the adequacy of risk management, and the Internal Audit function is responsible for reviewing the risk management process on an annual basis.
+The Audit Committee reviews and assesses the adequacy of risk management, while the Internal Audit function is responsible for reviewing the risk management process on an annual basis.

 Risk management is part of the Businesses’ management process and has been integrated into the Business Management teams’ agenda.
 The Businesses are accountable for organising and reporting on risk management from their underlying geographical business areas, business lines, organisations, and product centres.
 All follow-up actions are also the Businesses’ responsibility.

 Risk radars are used to map the main risks within the risk categories in the annual risk assessment workshops between the Businesses and the Corporate Risk Management function.
-During the recent years a similar risk mapping process has been adopted also with certain main support functions such as HR and the Group Treasury.
+During recent years, a similar risk mapping process has also been adopted by certain main support functions, such as HR and the Group Treasury.
 Business or function specific risk radars are generated for the use and evaluation of the Business Management teams, and are reviewed and updated by them on a regular basis.
 The Business specific radars are consolidated into a single Group Risk Radar, which is presented to the Board of Directors and the Audit Committee once a year.
 The purpose is to facilitate the discussion on risk and to give a quick overview of where priorities should lie in terms of risk management.